 Pregnancy and contraception

-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
-Talk to your doctor or nurse about effective contraception before starting treatment.
+It is unknown whether treatment may or may not harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment.
+Let your team know straight away if you or your partner falls pregnant while having treatment.

 More information about this treatment

 For further information about this treatment go to the electronic Medicines Compendium (eMC) website.